-01.01 To the licensee’s program for electrical and instrumentation and control (I&C) equipment that is important to safety for meeting the requirements of 10 CFR 50.49.
+01.01 To inspect the licensee’s EQ program for electrical and instrumentation and control (I&C) equipment that is important to safety for meeting the requirements of 10 CFR 50.49.

-01.02 To the licensee’s implementation of program for maintaining the qualified status of equipment during the life of the plant, as required by 10 CFR 50.49.
+01.02 To inspect the licensee’s implementation of the EQ program for maintaining the qualified status of equipment during the life of the plant, as required by 10 CFR 50.49.

-01.03 To inspect the documentation files verify that electric equipment important to safety meets the requirements of 10 CFR 50.49(j).
+01.03 To inspect the EQ documentation files to verify that electric equipment important to safety meets the requirements of 10 CFR 50.49(j).

-01.04 To physical inspect equipment within the scope of 10 CFR 50.49, to determine that the installed equipment meets the qualification requirements.
+01.04 To physically inspect equipment within the scope of 10 CFR 50.49, to determine that the installed equipment meets the qualification requirements.

+01.05 To inspect the establishment, implementation, and documentation of the EQ program for nonmetallic parts for pumps, valves, and dynamic restraints to verify that this program meets quality assurance requirements of 10 CFR Part 50, Appendix B and the licensing requirements of the facility.

 51080-02 INSPECTION REQUIREMENTS AND GUIDANCE

 02.01 Team Members and Responsibilities.
-A team of regional personnel performs this onsite inspection.
-The following defines the nominal team composition and responsibilities:
+A team of regional personnel supplemented by personnel from NRC headquarters, if necessary, performs this onsite inspection.
+The following defines the required nominal team composition and each team member’s responsibilities:

 a.
 Team Leader - A regional inspector to coordinate team activities, lead discussions with the licensee, conduct entrance and exit interviews, and participate in the inspection.

 b.
-Technical Specialist - Knowledgeable of the application and operation of electrical, mechanical, I&C equipment requiring
+Technical Specialist - Knowledgeable of the application and operation of electrical, mechanical, and I&C equipment requiring EQ.

 c.
-Quality Assurance Specialist - Knowledgeable of quality assurance (QA) for procurement, maintenance, and testing of equipment requiring .
+Quality Assurance Specialist - Knowledgeable of quality assurance (QA) for procurement, maintenance, and testing of equipment requiring EQ.

 d.
-Environmental Qualification Specialist - Knowledgeable of the 10 CFR 50.49 requirements of testing and analysis and requirements for documenting qualification results.
+Environmental Qualification Specialist - Knowledgeable of the 10 CFR 50.49 requirements of EQ testing and analysis and requirements for documenting qualification results.

 e.
-Radiation Specialist - Knowledgeable of the requirements radiation exposure for testing and analysis and requirements for documenting radiation testing qualification results.
+Radiation Specialist - Knowledgeable of the requirements of radiation exposure for EQ testing and analysis and requirements for documenting radiation testing qualification results.

 02.02 Pre-Inspection Tasks.
-Prior to the inspection, the following tasks:
+Prior to the inspection, the team completes the following tasks:

 a.
-Review those portions of Section 3.11, “Environmental Qualification of Mechanical and Electrical Equipment,” of NUREG-0800, and Section 3.11, Environmental Qualification of Mechanical and Electrical Equipment, of the NRC Final Safety Evaluation Reports.
+Review those portions of Section 3.11, “Environmental Qualification of Mechanical and Electrical Equipment,” of NUREG-0800, and Section 3.11, Environmental Qualification of Mechanical and Electrical Equipment, of the NRC Final Safety Evaluation Reports for the relevant licensee and any referenced design certification.

 b.
-Review the Equipment Qualification Master List (EQML) requiring for completeness and accuracy.
+Review the Equipment Qualification Master List (EQML) of equipment requiring EQ for completeness and accuracy.

 c.
 From the EQML, select a representative sample size of items.
 The inspection will include evaluation of qualification documentation of these items.
 The list of selected items should contain as many different types of equipment as possible located in multiple EQ zones.
-The selection process should consider the safety significance of the equipment items robabilistic isk ssessment (PRA) ranking , .
+The selection process should consider the safety significance of the equipment items, including an evaluation of the probabilistic risk assessment (PRA) ranking of the equipment by the licensee, generally described in Chapter 19 and Section 17.4 of the Final Safety Analysis Report (FSAR).
 If the selected equipment is located in multiple EQ zones, consider performing the inspection in the harshest EQ zone.

 d.
-The team leader the responsibility for the main segments of the inspection among the team members before the inspection.
+The team leader divides the responsibility for the main segments of the inspection among the team members before the inspection.
 Comparison and correlation of information discovered during the inspection by the team members is important.

 e.
 Approximately three weeks prior to the inspection, review the following items with the licensee:

-1. Scope of the inspection.
+1. Scope of the EQ inspection.

-2. Documents to be made available during the inspection to include the licensee’s FSAR, EQ Program, ite-pecific EQ quipment ist, ystem omponent valuation orksheets (SCEW) also known as nvironmental ualification ata ackages (EQDP) and other pertinent qualification documentation files.
+2. Documents to be made available during the inspection to include the licensee’s updated FSAR (specifically Section 3.11), EQ Program, site-specific EQ equipment list, system component evaluation worksheets (SCEW) (which may also be known as environmental qualification data packages (EQDP)), qualification plans, qualification reports, and other pertinent qualification documentation files.